How to Advocate

 The bill also makes reductions that impact physician reimbursement including:

-Changes Medicaid retroactive eligibility from 3 months to the 1st month of eligibility
+Changes Medicaid retroactive eligibility from 3 months to the 1

 In addition, the bill authorizes two interim committees of interest to IPS.
 Legislators will hold interim committees on telehealth parity payment reimbursement and on opiod epidemic evaluation and protocols.